 Where we live, foster parents are required to complete 27 hours of training (among other things) before receiving a license.
-In order to keep a foster license current, foster parents must complete 16 additional hours of training every four years.
+To keep a foster license current, foster parents must complete 16 additional hours of training every four years.
 For specialized foster homes, like ours, the required amount of training is 16 hours per year.
-Because we are required to take extra training, we have become familiar with the different trainings offered by our agency and the state.
+Because we are required to take extra training, we have become familiar with the different pieces of training offered by our agency and the state.

 We have found the training provided by private foster care agencies and the Department of Children and Families to be extremely helpful.
 Not only is the training specifically geared toward foster parents, but most states offer training classes in a variety of subjects covering pertinent issues.

 We’ve taken several classes and learned how to better advocate for our children in their schools, how to talk to them about their birth parents, ways to support them after adoption, how trauma can affect children’s emotions and behavior, and how to deal with that more effectively.
 The information we’ve learned has greatly informed us and improved how we parent our children.

 In our state, these classes are taught by an experienced social worker along with a seasoned foster parent.
 The information was delivered in a personal way through people who have been part of this world for a long time, which made it even more helpful.
 A bonus of these classes is that you meet other foster parents in your area.

 There’s something so rejuvenating about talking with someone who can relate to what you’re going through.
 When you’re going through something that not a lot of people have experienced, those opportunities may not present themselves often, which is why it becomes necessary to seek them out.